Storytelling at Work: A Trainer’s Practical Playbook

 She walks into the Contact Center — not knowing I’ve sent three Agents away.
 Then I ask the group, “What did she see?”

-That’s rigth — so I lift my arms and ask, “So, what specifically went up?”
+That’s right — so I lift my arms and ask, “So what specifically went up?”

 They call out, “Occupancy.”

-Arms up, arms down — suddenly it’s a chicken dance as we connect all the key metric relationships.
+Arms up, arms down — suddenly it’s a chicken-dance moment as we connect the key metric relationships.

 People laugh — and they remember.